diegotorres03/web-components-repository/docs/step-by-step.md

 If you need to group multiple events and capture them, you can use the `event-group`.
 This element automatically subscribes to all children event sources and emits a `data` event for each event received from the `event-source`.

-Let use it to group the `data-query` and the `data-set` to always refresh the score
+Let use it to group the `data-query` and the `data-set` to always refresh the score:
 ```html
 ...
 <event-group id="level-group">